 Have you or someone you know had to use a Public Defender?
 Are you satisfied with how they handled your case and represented you in court?

-Oceana County court records are are public records and are available upon request.
+Oceana County court records are public records and are available upon request.
 Court records have a court case file containing a docket and each of the motions, documents, and evidence in the case.
 You can access the records and documents in your court case via the website, or by going to the Oceana County Clerk of Court.

 Clerk of Court